Sir Graham interested in Fiji’s affordable housing project

 Kubuabola outlined some of the opportunities available for investors in ambitious affordable housing projects.

-The coalition government plans to select a private developer for the project, so they can commence construction by the mid of this year.
+The coalition government plans to select a private developer for the project, so they can commence construction by the middle of this year.

 Deputy Prime Minister Biman Prasad was in Auckland recently at the invitation of the New Zealand-Fiji Business Council to promote the affordable housing project to over 100 potential investors and contractors.